-- Active the comparative language and select the relevant language in order to compare and verify the terms.
+- Activate the comparative language and select the relevant language in order to compare and verify the terms.

 Repeat these steps for all languages available in your OpenOlat system.

-Level add another categorisation option to the question bank, and can be compared to difficulty levels.
-Create those levels that apply to your organisations' educational level.
+Levels add another categorization option to the question bank, and can be compared to difficulty levels.
+Create those levels that apply to your organizations' educational level.
 Examples for levels in an academic context could be elementary school, middle school, high school, bachelor, master.
 Within a corporation context, levels could be the following: without apprenticeship, with vocational training, administration, middle management, CO.
 New levels are created similar to the creation of new question types.

 The level of a question item can be assigned by opening that questions' detail page and then altering the "Level" metadata in the "Educational" categorie.